hanford/cloudinary-export/README.md

 ### Installation
   `npm install`

-  After you have all of the dependencies, create a file named `config.js`
+  After you have all of the dependencies, can run the following

   ```
-  // Config.js

-  module.exports = {
-    "public": "CLOUDINARY_PUBLIC_KEY",
-    "secret": "CLOUDINARY_SECRET_KEY",
-    "cloud": "COMPANY_OR_SITE_NAME"
-  }
+  $ CLOUD_NAME=your_company API_KEY=123123 SECRET_KEY=123123 node app
   ```

-All of that information is viewable in your settings over [here](https://cloudinary.com/console/settings/account)
+All of that information is viewable in the [console](https://cloudinary.com/console)

-Once you have the `config.js` you're ready to go, simply run the following command

-`npm run export`

 After that is complete all of your images will be the newly created `/images` folder